bridgetcundelan/AB-Test-Marketing-Campaign/README.md

 ```

 `/*How does the performance (spend, impressions, clicks, purchases) vary over time for each campaign?
 Why this matters: Understanding the time trends of campaign performance helps you identify patterns (e.g., which days performed better, seasonality effects, or if performance increased over time).
 I downloaded the resulting table and used it to visualize the relationship between ad spend and customer purchases in Tableau */`
-Analysis Steps: <br>
-•	Plot the performance metrics (spend, impressions, clicks, purchases, etc.) over time for both campaigns. <br>
-•	Identify any patterns such as spikes in activity, steady growth, or any significant drops. <br>

 ```
 select
 	c.campaign_date